kyleu/projectile/doc/src/tutorial/react/index.md

 # react

-This tutorial uses the React TypeScript definitions to generates a Scala.js project.
+This tutorial uses the React TypeScript definitions to generate a Scala.js project.

 TODO